We stand with Ukraine to help keep people safe. Join us

 There’s no definitive list of Android app permissions that you should allow and those you should avoid.
 Why?
 Because it all depends on what the app wants the permissions for, whether that’s reasonable, and whether the developer can be trusted.
 Although most app developers are responsible, far too many apps ask for permissions they don’t need.

-So it really comes down to weighing up the needs of each app.
-For example, if you install a calendar app from the Play store, you can expect it to ask for permission to access your calendar.
-Without that permission, it probably won’t function properly.
+So, it really comes down to weighing up each app's needs.
+For example, if you install a calendar app from the Play Store, it will probably ask for permission to access your calendar.
+Without that permission, it won’t function properly.

 But if that same calendar app asked to access your phone’s body sensors or SMS, you’d be right to be suspicious.
-In such a case, you should probably refuse to grant those permissions, and you might want to avoid installing that app at all.
+In such a case, you should probably refuse to grant those permissions, and you might want to avoid installing that app.

 How to see what permissions an app wants